Hadowen/pluralsight-js-dev-env/README.md

 # pluralsight-js-dev-env
 JavaScript development environment from Pluralsight course with Cory House

+When trying to learn JavaScript, I really struggled with understanding all the pieces involved.
+This course REALLY helped a lot!
+It talked about the different aspects of the development environment plus talked about what some of the modules are in the node_modules folder.

 Editors:
 This course uses Visual Studio Code for writing JavaScript.
 CSS, HTML, etc.  This is what I am using as well.
 Settings for this are stored in the .editorconfig file.